-To honor a beloved and generous friend, Rob Benzon, the Rob Benzon Foundation Scholarship was created to recognize youth who demonstrate a giving spirit and charisma.
+To honor their beloved and generous friend, Rob Benson, the Rob Benzon Foundation Scholarship was created to recognize youth who demonstrate a giving spirit and charisma.

 Stephen G. Bowersox Memorial Scholarship

-Through the generosity of the family, friends and co-workers of the Donna and James Bowersox family, this scholarship has been sustained.
+Through the generosity of the family, friends, and co-workers of the Donna and James Bowersox family, this scholarship has been sustained.
 Their son, Stephen, was the recipient of a 2003 scholarship.
-Jim and Donna have committed to continual funding of the scholarship.
-This award is strongly predicated on social justice, demonstrated involvement and high academic achievement, as well as broad, far-reaching interests and activities.
+This award is strongly predicated on social justice, demonstrated involvement, and high academic achievement, as well as broad, far-reaching interests and activities.

 Raytheon STEM Scholarship

-This is provided by the members of The Raytheon GLBTA Employee Resource Group as a STEM scholarship to attract, support and train future LGBT professionals in science, technology, engineering or math.
+This is provided by the members of The Raytheon RAYPRIDE Employee Resource Group as a STEM scholarship to attract, support and train future LGBTQ+ professionals in science, technology, engineering, or math.

 Mary Wagner Memorial Scholarship

-Mary’s former partner, Sharon Murphy, and her life-long friends, Marilyn and Art Carpenter, have contributed annually to the scholarship to honor Mary’s memory and enduring commitment to education.
+Mary’s life-long friends, Marilyn and Art Carpenter, have contributed annually to the scholarship to honor Mary’s memory and enduring commitment to education.